Prajwal6111/DBMS-Project-Orphan-House-Registration-Portal/README.md

 And for the installation, Please do follow the below steps -
 * Download XAMPP from their official website (https://www.apachefriends.org/download.html)
 * Setup your XAMPP server
-* If anyone here don't what it does, its just your local server where the website runs
+* XAMMPP - Its just your local server where the website runs
 # After the installation
 *  Unzip our project
 * Run through the VS code (I suggest)
 * Make sure your XAMPP server is up and running
 <br> Happy building!
+Please don't get Panic if you get stuck, Everyone learns evrything when they are stuck.
+So wish for it.
 <br> For any kind of doubts please drop me a mail, "prajwalmh6111@gmail.com "I WOULD BE HAPPY TO HELP".

 These are the following Snapshots: